Skip to main content

 A number of towns have chosen to introduce environmental zones in their centres, banning access to heavy goods and diesel vehicles.

-These zones are monitored by video surveillance cameras.
+Video surveillance cameras monitor these zones.
 Therefore, it isn’t necessary to register.

 For further information :

-In Spain, since January 2023, new low-emission zones (LEZ) have been introduced in 149 towns and cities.
+In Spain, since January 2023, 149 towns and cities have introduced new low-emission zones (LEZ).
 This concerns the major cities (Madrid, Barcelona, Cordoba, Seville...) but also all towns with more than 50,000 inhabitants.

 Vehicles with French number plates cannot purchase a Spanish sticker.
-However, the French Crit'air sticker is recognised in Spain.
+However, Spain recognises the French Crit'air sticker.
 There is therefore no need to buy a Spanish sticker.
-However, it's better to check the equivalence between the French classification and the Spanish classification.
+Nonetheless, it's better to check the equivalence between the French classification and the Spanish classification.

 In Barcelona, it is compulsory to register your vehicle before entering the city.
-If your vehicle meets the environmental criteria set by the city, you will be granted a long-term permit to drive in Barcelona.
+If your vehicle meets the environmental criteria set by the city, you will have a long-term permit to drive in Barcelona.
 Otherwise, you will need to apply for occasional access limited to 24 days a year.
 The LEZ is active Monday to Friday from 7am to 8pm.
-You need to register online and pay a fee of 7 euros.
+You need to register online and pay a fee of 7 euros

 The cities of Stockholm, Malmö, Helsingborg, Göteborg, Lund, Mölndal, Umeå and Uppsala have set up environmental zones, banning heavy goods vehicles (>3.5 t) from these areas.